openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The parameters comprising a request for verifiable presentations are given in the following:

 * `response_type`: REQUIRED. this parameter is defined in [@!RFC6749].
 The possible values are determined by the response type registry established by [@!RFC6749].
 This specification introduces the response type "vp_token".
 This response type asks the Authorization Server (AS) to return only a VP Token in the authorization response.
+* `scope`: OPTIONAL. this parameter is defined in [@!RFC6749].
+The wallet MAY allows verifiers to request presentation of credentials be utilizing a pre-defined scope value.
+See (#request_scope) for more details.
 * `presentation_definition`: CONDITIONAL.
 A string containing a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange].
 See (#request_presentation_definition) for more details.
 * `presentation_definition_uri`: CONDITIONAL.
 A string containing a URL pointing to a resource where a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange] can be retrieved .
 See (#request_presentation_definition_uri) for more details.
 * `nonce`: REQUIRED.
 This parameter follows the definition given in [@!OpenID.Core].
 It is used to securely bind the verifiable presentation(s) provided by the AS to the particular transaction.

-Note: A request MUST contain a `presentation_definition` or a `presentation_definition_uri` but both are mutually exclusive.
+Note: A request MUST contain either a `presentation_definition` or a `presentation_definition_uri` or a single `scope` value representing a presentation definition, those three ways to request credential presentation are mutually exclusive.
+The wallet MUST refuse any request violating this requirement.

 This is an example request: